Azure/azure-iot-sdk-csharp/tools/CaptureLogs/readme_autostart.md

 ## Steps to complete

 1. Create a new Azure Storage account, or use an existing one
-2. Create container for log files
+2. Create a container for log files
-3. Generate SAS Token
+3. Generate a SAS Token
    * Make sure it has READ, WRITE, and CREATE permissions
    * Make sure the SAS token expiry is long enough to capture the failure scenario
 4. Copy azcopy to the **remote machine** (c:\azcopy in this example)